jan9won/article/README.md

 	- populate `meta.json` template with following information
 	    - `<title>` you entered
 		  - your git's `username` and `email`
-4. you can create markdown files named with it's language code. i.e. `ko.md` or `de.md`.
-You already have `en.md` as a template
+3. you can create markdown files named with it's language code.
+	- i.e. `ko.md` or `de.md`, You already have `en.md` as a template)
-    - language code should follow 2-character ISO standard.
+	- language code should follow 2-character ISO standard
 	- both `.md` and `.mdx` extensions are acceptable. `.md` files will also be parsed for `react-mdx` components

-## Writing Article
+## Write
 1. When you have medias embedded in the article, put media files in the article's directory and referece it as a relative directory. (i.e. `./images/myimage.jpg`)
 2. Edit `thumb.jpg`, which will be your article's thumbnail and banner.
 3. If you have subcategories, you can add `subcategory` to meta.json.